-Apply the provisions of MnDOT 2442 except as supplemented below.
+The provisions of Mn/DOT Specification 2442 shall apply except as supplemented herein.

-Dispose of materials in accordance with MnDOT 1506, 2104.3C, 2442, MnDOT "Asbestos and Regulated Waste Manual for Structure Demolition or Relocations for Construction Projects" and the following:

-Furnish written information to the Engineer as to disposal of steel bridge beams and other steel bridge components coated with lead paint.
-Include method of stabilization and disposal; name, address, and telephone number of disposal site; certification that Contractor has notified disposal site of presence of lead paint; acknowledgment by Contractor of OSHA requirements relating to lead; and certification that Contractor is familiar with proper handling and disposal of materials with lead-based paint systems.
-Stabilize all lead paint that has been identified as peeling by coating with an approved product, as listed on the MnDOT Approved Products website www.dot.state.mn.us/products under "Lead Paint Encasement Product".
-Prevent the peeling paint from flaking off during demolition, or scrape and contain the peeling paint.
-If the painting option is used apply 16 mils of the product.
-Applying more than 16 mils of the product on a bridge over any water will require that the bridge have a diaper apron be attached under the bridge to contain the drips.
-Complete all work as per the MnDOT Asbestos and Regulated Waste Manual for Structure Demolition or Relocations for Construction Projects.
-The form supplied in this special provision must include the signature of the authorized Superintendent verifying that the information is correct.
+Disposal of materials by the Contractor shall be in accordance with 1506, 2104.3C, 2442, Mn/DOT "Asbestos and Regulated Waste Manual for Structure Demolition or Relocations for Construction Projects" and the following: The Contractor shall furnish written information to the Engineer as to disposal of steel bridge beams and other steel bridge components coated with lead paint.
+This information shall include method of stabilization and disposal; name, address, and telephone number of disposal site; certification that Contractor has notified disposal site of presence of lead paint; acknowledgment by Contractor of OSHA requirements relating to lead; and certification that Contractor is familiar with proper handling and disposal of materials with lead-based paint systems.
+All lead paint that has been identified as peeling must be stabilized by coating with a paint or similar material that will prevent the peeling paint from flaking during demolition, or must be scraped.
+This must all be completed as per the Mn/DOT "Asbestos and Regulated Waste Manual for Structure Demolition or Relocations for Construction Projects".
+The form supplied in this special provision shall consist of the signature of the authorized Superintendent verifying that the information is correct.